 What is KAHAL?
-KAHAL is a nonprofit organization working in 50 countries and 110 cities around the world that facilitates transformational Jewish experiences for study abroad students.
+KAHAL is a nonprofit organization working in 57 countries 127 cities, and 254 campuses around the world that facilitates transformational Jewish experiences for study abroad students.
 KAHAL is a network & resource.

 Is KAHAL a study abroad provider?
 No, KAHAL is not a study abroad service provider.
 KAHAL is a network, resource, & concierge for students going through any university or provider.
 KAHAL functions similarly to Diversity Abroad, the Forum on Education Abroad, and the Institute of International Education (IIE).
 On the contrary, KAHAL works one-on-one with students.

 Can non-Jewish students benefit from KAHAL?
 Yes; by connecting with KAHAL, all students will be able to learn about Jewish culture, regardless of religious affiliation.
 Learning about another culture fosters intercultural competence and self-awareness of one’s own beliefs and personal biases.
 KAHAL strives to be a voice for religious identity across the study abroad community and encourages all students to explore and deepen their connections to their own identities abroad.

 How is Judaism both a culture and a religion?
 The Jewish people are an ethno-religious group, an ethnic group that shares a common religion and cultural heritage.
 Many students feel connected to their Jewish heritage and traditions rather than to religious observance.
 The spectrum of Jewish identity varies throughout the world both culturally and religiously.
 Through the diversity of Jewish heritage, KAHAL enables students to experience a deeper level of cultural immersion.